SOUTH DOWNS POETRY FESTIVAL: POETRY AND MUSIC

 Plus each June we run a spectacular Poetry & Jazz Café as part of the Festival of Chichester in Edes House, with a top name from the world of poetry and live jazz from brilliant musicians.
 Plus free cake!

-Wednesday 28 September 7.30pm, Open Mic Poetry at New Park Centre with poet Emma-Jane Hughes reading from her new collection, The Mechanics of Love.
+Wednesday 27 September 7.30pm, Open Mic Poetry at New Park Centre with poet Emma-Jane Hughes reading from her new collection, The Mechanics of Love.
 Emma teaches English/Creative Writing at Chichester University and Chichester College.
 Open mic.

-Thursday 6 October 7.30pm, A Celebration of Poetry on National Poetry Day at Chichester library, with Clare Best presenting a multi-media programme, CELL.
-Linda Kelsall-Barnett on classical guitar.
+Thursday 5 October 7.30pm, A Celebration of Poetry on National Poetry Day at Chichester library, with Jeremy Page reading from his collection Closing Time.
+With Linda Kelsall-Barnett on classical guitar.
 Complimentary wine.
 Open mic.
 Tickets from library, 01243 777351.

 Wednesday 26 October 7.30pm, Open Mic Poetry at New Park Centre with Rosie Jackson reading from her latest collection, The Light Box.
 Open mic.